erkinaka/onlineformwidget/README.md

-Online Form Widget
+# Online Form Widget

 Build and publish online forms.

-Requirements:
+## Requirements:

-Php  ^7.0
+* Php  ^7.0
-Mysql
+* Mysql
+* Laminas Framework Configuration

-Used Technologies:
+## Used Technologies:

 Laminas Framework -  github.com/laminas
 Form Builder Javascrip - github.com/kevinchappell/formBuilder
 PHP Excel - github.com/PHPOffice/PhpSpreadsheet

-About
+## About

 It is a complete web site to build online forms and publish like Google Forms.
 Best side of us is, you can host site on your own servers.
 This site has a simple form manage interface.
 After creating and publishing forms, you can collect and report results.

-Install
+## Install

-1-	First of all this Project is based on Laminas MVC and you should maket he Laminas server configurations as at https://docs.laminas.dev/tutorials/getting-started/skeleton-application/#using-the-apache-web-server.
+1. First of all this Project is based on Laminas MVC and you should maket he Laminas server configurations as at https://docs.laminas.dev/tutorials/getting-started/skeleton-application/#using-the-apache-web-server.

-2-	Clone or download the repository to your computer.
+1. Clone or download the repository to your computer.

-3-	To download neccessary packages you should run the following code in a terminal at your project directory.
+1. To download neccessary packages you should run the following code in a terminal at your project directory.
 (You will need to install composer.)

-4-	For database, you should use sql file which is in the project’s database directory.
+1. For database, you should use sql file which is in the project’s database directory.

-5-	You should change the following lines with your configuration which are in config/autoload/global.php
+1. You should change the following lines with your configuration which are in config/autoload/global.php

 $dbParams = array(
     'database' => 'onlineformwidget',